Artur Peguera: "I want to enjoy every euro I've earned."

 The sports journalist explains his relationship with money

 However, it wasn't until later that the presenter had his first paying job.
-He worked at his uncles' Andria Hotel and worked as a laborer building the Moralets dam: "My father told me that if I wanted a motorcycle, I'd buy it for me, so I looked for a way to make money quickly."
+He worked at his uncles' Hotel Andria and worked as a laborer building the Moralets dam: "My father told me that if I wanted a motorcycle, I should buy one, so I looked for a way to make money quickly."

 Following the philosophy of his family, he went to work while studying.
-His father, who was a correspondent in Lleida for various media outlets, recommended his son as a sports journalist: "They told me they would give me 10,000 pesetas a month (60 euros).
-And in the first month, they told me I was doing too much work and that they would pay me double."
-At that time, his intention was to dedicate himself to bank administration: "It appealed to me, above all, as a modus vivendi.
-Bank employees were well regarded, and I thought of work as a way to earn a living so I could do the things you need to do."
+And his father, who was a correspondent in Lleida for various media outlets, recommended his son as a sports journalist: "They told me they would give me 10,000 pesetas a month (60 euros).
+And in the first month they told me I was doing a lot of work, and that they would pay me double."
+At that time, his intention was to dedicate himself to bank administration: "It caught my attention, especially as modus vivendi"The bank employees were well regarded, and I thought of work as a way to earn a living so I could do the things I needed to do."

 But when she entered journalism, she realized it was what she really wanted: "Life took a turn.
 I trained and never stopped working.
 I didn't care as much about money as enjoying the work."
-In fact, there was only one period when she had doubts: "I returned to the idea of banking and auditioned for a position where I would earn more than double or triple what I was earning."
+In fact, there was only one period when she had doubts: "I returned to the idea of banking and took some tests for a position where I was going to earn more than double or triple what I was earning."
 But when she had to go for her medical exam to start working, she backed out: "Earning less money, I was happier than I would have been working outside the profession."

 One of the most important decisions of her career was making the jump to television: "I went to earn less money, leaving a permanent job at a very important company that gave me security, and I took a risk.
 I proved to myself that I actually cared more about being happy.
 This was the gateway to TV3."
-Initially, she had a contract with a production company and later took the exams: "I have one of the greatest privileges in life: making a living from something you love."
-However, she emphasizes that the sector has been devalued: "Those of us who earn a decent living are privileged; the only thing anyone can say is the precariousness of our profession."
+Initially, she had a contract with a production company and later took the exams: "I have one of the greatest privileges in life: making a living from something I love."
+However, she emphasizes that the sector has been devalued: "The fact that those of us who earn a decent living are privileged only demonstrates the precariousness of our profession."

-When it comes to personal finances, Peguera is a saver: "I've never stretched my arm beyond my limit.
-Obviously, to buy my apartment, I had to take out a mortgage, but I didn't go crazy.
+When it comes to personal finances, Peguera is a thrifty man: "I've never stretched my arm beyond my limit; obviously, to buy the apartment I had to take out a mortgage, but I didn't go crazy.
 I've always been prudent; I have what I clearly see I can afford."
 In fact, he doesn't like owing money at all: "It's always made me very nervous.
 But now with Bizum, you can quickly make peace."

-On the other hand, the presenter has seen his parents always put the handbrake on their spending because they suffered so much in the post-war period: "They get to the end and you say, 'Why haven't they been able to enjoy all this money they've been saving?'"
-He also says that he hasn't been able to enjoy all their retirement money throughout his retirement: "If possible, I want to enjoy every last euro I've earned, because I'll have earned it myself."
-In fact, he considers himself a hard worker: "I've never had anyone say no to staying late, probably because I enjoyed the work I've done."
+On the other hand, the presenter has seen how his parents always put the handbrake on spending because they suffered so much in the post-war period: "They get to the end and you say: 'But why haven't they been able to enjoy all this money they've been saving?'"
+In this sense, he believes in what 1985 Nobel Prize winner in economics, Franco Modigliani, said: "Inheritance is a miscalculation."
+Therefore, he intends to enjoy his retirement to the fullest: "If possible, I want to enjoy every last euro I've earned, because I will have earned it."
+In fact, he considers himself a hard worker: "I've never had anyone say no to staying until whatever hour, probably because I enjoyed the work I've done."